-The mission of NTID’s Professional Development (PD) Program is to initiate and coordinate professional development and training for faculty and staff to enhance professional vitality and student success.
+The mission of NTID’s Professional Development (PD) Program is to initiate and facilitate professional growth opportunities for all faculty and staff.

 Our goal is to foster the continued growth of faculty and staff as they progress through various career stages.
 We achieve this through collaboration with many professional development organizers within and external to RIT.